 Public transport in Lisbon is reliable and good value.
 The transport network includes Carris (buses, trams, funiculars and lifts) and the Metro.
-Suburban railways complement these networks and some passes also valid on the cross city rail line.
+Suburban railways complement these networks and some passes are also valid on the cross city rail line.

-Cash fare on the city bus network is €1,75 for any journey.
+Cash fare on the city bus network is €1,80 for any journey.
 Various pre-paid re-chargeable passes are available, which reduce the single journey one or two zone fare to 1.25 Euros.

 The buses, which are run by the state-controlled company, Carris, operate from the city centre to destinations across the area.
 There are also many radial routes, connecting suburbs directly and avoiding the city centre.
-The single journey flat fare is €1.75.
+The single journey flat fare is €1.80.
 These tickets are bought from the driver upon boarding.
 There are some interesting bus journeys including the No. 737 to the Castle and the No. 758 which goes across the city from CAIS DO SODRÉ.
 The 724 from Pontinha to Alcantara runs through the Parque Florestal de Montsanto, serving the Lisbon camping site on the way.

 A note about the timetables posted at the bus stops.
 These can be confusing.
-Bus times are given for each stop with early and late buses shown individually but most services for most of the day just have 'every 15 minutes' or similar.
+Bus times are given for each stop with early and late buses shown individually, but most services for most of the day just have 'every 15 minutes' or similar.
 Some of the major stops in the city centre have electronic display boards telling how many minutes there are until the next bus arrives, but these cannot be relied on 100%.
 Also, just to make things more interesting, many routes run at weird intervals such as every 19 or every 24 minutes, so some mental gymnastics are required to calculate the time of the next bus at a particular stop.
 Timetables on the website only give the times that the buses start their journeys, with a guide as to how many minutes later they arrive at a given location.
-The reader does the calcuations.
+The reader does the calculations.